shaheer08/shaheer08.github.io/octo.md

 - ### Octopus Mobile Stand
    It was looking good and i got a sample model of octopus mobile stand from thingiverse.com and I printed using ultimaker.
+- Steps

+   - STL file open in Cura

+   - And Check generate Support

+   - Choose Nozzle 0.6 mm and Fill about 50 %

+   - Make sure lay Flat option is applied

+   - minimise time consumption as much as possible

    - File Opened in Cura
    <img src="octocura.png" height="400" width="711">